-'The Orphan Master's Son' by Adam Johnson (Random House)
+'The Orphan Master's Son' by Adam Johnson is available in bookstores now.

 According to North Korea’s official country website, “Literature and art in the DPRK perform a mission as a textbook for life that educates the popular masses in a revolutionary way and inspire them for creative labor and as a weapon for struggle.”
 In this secretive country, creative endeavors are not outlets for authentic expression; they’re tools for entrenching government elites.
 Yet Adam Johnson chooses to ground his most recent work of fiction in this mysterious and foreboding country.
 In “The Orphan Master’s Son,” he masterfully portrays the difficulties of living in a society whose self-perception is in itself a work of fiction, where truth is ultimately as elusive as the fate of the protagonist Pak Jun Do’s kidnapped mother.
 In the harsh world of North Korea, however, Jun Do’s personal development often comes across as one-dimensional and emotionally unsatisfying; overall, though, Johnson includes a variety of other compelling characters and tells a fascinating story with a complex metafictional narrative.